 She had her premonitions, pointed him where to go to stop bad things from happening.
 She’d had a vision of the Lady Rylia being kidnapped, that part was true, but she’d ordered Roman not to go.
 Conscience heavy with the weight of his past sins, desperate to do anything he could to offset it, he’d gone anyway, and he’d found Rylia safe at home.
 It was his arrival and the chaos that followed— Egil was beginning to be a recognizable name, by that point— that had created an opening for Rylia to be kidnapped.
 Finding her hadn’t been so easy as Gareth made it out to be.
 It had taken weeks and a heavy ransom, but Roman managed to track them.
 And to get Rylia back, he had to kill them.

 He’d returned to Devikra with more guilt added to the weight on his shoulders and the blood of petty extortionists on his clothing.
 It was then that Devikra had given him that look, half disappointed and half pitying.

 “If I hadn’t gone, she might have died,” he’d told her.

 She’d replied, “If you hadn’t gone, she wouldn’t have gone missing.”

-Roman still couldn’t decide whether he regretted it.
-He’d learned not to play with fate, though, and he’d learned that the Oracle’s visions always came with tricks.
+Roman had learned then not to play with fate, though, and he’d learned that the Oracle’s visions always came with tricks.